awsdocs/amazon-sagemaker-developer-guide/doc_source/deepar-in-formats.md

 If the model was trained with categories, you must provide a `cat` for each instance\.
 If the model was trained without the `cat` field, it should be omitted\.

-If the model was trained with custom feature time series \(`dynamic_feat`\), the same number of `dynamic_feat` have to be provided for each instance\.
+If the model was trained with a custom feature time series \(`dynamic_feat`\), you have to provide the same number of `dynamic_feat`values for each instance\.
 Each of them should have a length given by `length(target) + prediction_length`, where the last `prediction_length` values correspond to the time points in the future that will be predicted\.
 If the model was trained without custom feature time series, the field should not be included in the request\.

 ```
 {